Popular Posts

 • Rates of girls attending school are less than boys attending school.
 I have heard this many times, with the explanation that when funding is limited they choose their sons to get an education.
 Another part of the picture, however, is that parents consider the risk of girls traveling to school to be too great; they want to hold them close to home so that will not be attacked or raped.

 Relief and development organizations do tremendous work.
 I have no doubts about that.
 They show compassion and bring economic empowerment to the people they care for, regardless of their beliefs.
-Without a proper justice system, where laws to protect all citizens are enforced by honest police officers and where trained lawyers advocate for the poor, the poor will remain vulnerable and trapped in poverty.
+However, without a proper justice system, where laws to protect all citizens are enforced by honest police officers and where trained lawyers advocate for the poor, the poor will remain vulnerable and trapped in poverty.
 Haugen and Boutros explain that everyday violence: domestic violence, robberies, rapes, false imprisonment by police, beatings, bonded labour [slavery], and sex trafficking harm more poor people every year than those harmed by wars, floods, earthquakes and severe storms combined.
 Despite the magnitude of the problem, it often remains hidden.

 There are groups making local progress in targeted areas where the need is greatest, and that is where hope comes in.
 One of my children and I chose to sponsor a young girl in the capital city of Dominican Republic so that she can attend school and be well provided for.
 When I learned that International Justice Mission has an office in that city to target sex trafficking, I realized that this little girl's future depends on supporting that initiative as well.